Artemis-Kounalaki/Thesis/gene_order_conservation.md

 **2. This is the code for cleaning the fasta file of human protein sequences.**

-Find scaffold regions - unknown regions-, isoforms and haplotypic regions.
+Find scaffold regions - unknown regions-, isoforms and haplotypic regions. <br />
-Make a file with these lines.
+Make a file with these lines. <br />
 Remove these lines from the inital file with human protein sequences.

 <br />